Elva Goulbourne

 She represented Jamaica in four consecutive World Championships in Athletics, from 2001 to 2007.
 Her sole Olympic outing at the 2000 Sydney Games was also her best global performance, placing ninth.

 She was the silver medallist in the long jump at the 2002 Commonwealth Games.
 At the same competition she won silver with the Jamaican women's 4×100 metres relay team.
 She was the bronze medallist at the 1999 Pan American Games and a two-time champion of the Central American and Caribbean Championships in Athletics (2001 and 2003).

 College

-While at Auburn under coach Henry Rolle, she won the Honda Sports Award as the nation's best female track and field competitor in 2003.
+While at Auburn University under coach Henry Rolle, she won the Honda Sports Award as the nation's best female track and field competitor in 2003.